 - Wellness and Support

-PAUSD has around 11,600 students.
-There are 18 schools in PAUSD—1 young fives/transitional kindergarten program, 12 elementary schools, 3 middle schools, and 2 high schools.
+PAUSD has around 10,227 students.
+There are 18 schools in PAUSD—1 young fives and special education preschool program, 12 elementary schools, 3 middle schools, and 2 high schools.

 A PAUSD School Board Policy decision made in 2002 mandates that only a central fundraising organization can pay for supplemental staffing and that it must be funded at the same per-student amount at PAUSD schools.
 (Please see PAUSD K-12 Staffing Policy for further details.)
 This “equal funding for all schools” principle is a cornerstone value of PiE, of PAUSD, and of the community in which we operate.
 PiE cannot change this approach.